 If you are interested in learning more, read about drainage engineers Brian Macallister and James Lewis’s experiences working for Lanes.

-We are always looking for enthusiastic people to join our team, so if you think you have the necessary skills we would love to hear from you.
-Read about what it is like to work with us, or check out our drainage engineer job vacancies today.
+We are always looking for enthusiastic people to join our team, so if you think you have the necessary skills, we would love to hear from you.
+Read about what it is like to work with us, and check out our latest drainage engineering jobs today.

 Lanes Group Ltd,